 As you might already be thinking, if you have comprehensive insurance, it is more than likely that you will be offered protection for most structures that form part of your home.
 This might include storage sheds, garages, porches, and gazebo areas.
 You will only need to consult with your specific insurance to know if any of these might be excluded from your coverage.
 However, since insurance policies vary among insurance providers, it will be wise to consult with your specific insurance whether your broad or standard home insurance can also cover any of these structures.
 These might be able to cover some of them, but there might be several exceptions.

 Contents insurance covers personal belongings, such as furniture, clothes, electronics, etc. Most insurance will limit the amount of money paid out for each category of items.
 Each policy may vary in the amount of coverage provided.
 The option to schedule your personal property can be purchased separately.

 Some homeowners insurance policies will have exclusions on liability coverage.
 The most common exclusions are:

 - Amount over the limits of the policy

 - Vacant or empty home, or if it is rented out to tenants

 Homeowner Insurance Covered Perils

 Most buildings and content insurance offer on a "named perils" and "open perils" types.
 A "named perils" policy provides coverage for a loss specifically listed on the policy.
 If it's not listed, it's not covered.

 "All Perils" policy is broader in the sense that it will provide coverage for losses on everything except exclusions on the insurance policy.
-Detail breakdown of these package follows.
+Detailed breakdown of these packages follows: